International Visitor Program

 Andrew Krause

-“I would highly encourage early career people particularly to look into the SMRI as an opportunity to do something different, like a short sabbatical or a short break.
+“I would highly encourage early career researchers particularly to look into the SMRI as an opportunity to do something different, like a short sabbatical or a short break.
 I will definitely be looking at coming back.” – Andrew Krause, Durham University (June–July 2023)